noahbroyles/Music/user-manual.md

 ```commandline
 $ mv songs/* . && rm -r songs/
 ```
 This will move some songs and playlists in with `play.py`, which is great.
-That means you get right to the 🎵🎵🎵.
+That means you can get right to the 🎵🎵🎵.
 ## Basic Use:
 To start the program, run:
 ```commandline